AbhijeetSingla/abhijeetsingla/README.md

 **`Frontend Developer`**

-I'm a Front End Developer adept at creating logical and innovative websites interfaces.
+I'm a Back End Developer adept at creating logical and innovative websites interfaces.
 Proficient at optimizing websites, reducing complexity and relentless debugging.

 ---